danielcdo/End-to-End-ML-Project/README.md

 # **Status:** In Progress

 # Project Overview: create a recommendation system using videos from YouTube.com
-# Final product: recommentation video system hosted on a cloud servive
+# Final product: recommentation video system hosted on a cloud service

 **Key steps to be noticed:**
  - add a threshold or videos ranking.